Jalalx/jalalx.github.io/_posts/2021-04-08-setup-reverse-proxy-server-using-nginx-aspnetcore-and-docker-part1.md

 Reverse proxy servers provide the following features:
 * Load Balancing - Reverse Proxy Servers can control incoming requests and reroute them to a designated group of servers.
 Distributing load on multiple servers increases speed and capacity utilization.

-* Web Acceleration - Reverse proxy servers can provide features like data compression, caching, SSL encryption, etc., and leaving downstream servers free to do what they are supposed to do.
+* Web Acceleration - Reverse proxy servers can provide features like data compression, caching, SSL encryption, etc., and leaving upstream servers free to do what they are supposed to do.

 * Security and Anonymity - By sitting in front of the internal network, reverse proxy servers can add another layer of protection against security attacks.